Mariah Carey (album): Critical reception

+Retrospective

 In The Rolling Stone Album Guide (2004), Arion Berger later wrote that "Carey debuted with an album of uplifting dance pop and R&B ballads, each song's composition co-credited to Carey and each providing an opportunity to unleash her wide vocal range."
 Ashley S. Battel from AllMusic found the record "extremely impressive" and described the songs as "smooth-sounding ballads and uplifting dance/R&B cuts" on an album that served "as a springboard for future successes".
 "Carey establishes a strong standard of comparison for other breakthrough artists of this genre", Battel concluded.
+Billboard's Trevor Anderson found the album more concerned with producing hits than "introducing the world to the woman behind the seismic scales and piercing high notes", it achieves the former "to a remarkable degree".